dasebe/webcachesim/README.md

 params: either seg1 or seg2 = the fraction of the capacity assigned to the first or second segment, respectively (the rest goes to the other)

-example (1GB capacity, each segment gets half the capacity)
+example usage (each segment gets half the capacity)

     ./webcachesim test.tr 0 S2LRU 1000 seg1=.5